erandersNU/ComputerGraphics/Lab4_MatrixTransformations/README.md

 ## Logistics

 You will be working with some starter code provided.
-You will be working in the ''labBasicWidget.cpp'' and ''Matrix4f.h'' files for this assignment to create a spinning triangle.
+You will be working in the ''BasicWidget.cpp'' and ''Matrix4f.h'' files for this assignment to create a spinning triangle.

 ## Description